Optimal control of a kinetic model describing social interactions on a graph: The control problem

-where in the right hand side the quantities are defined in~\eqref{eq:ave_chi}-\eqref{eq:ave_mu}. \begin{remark} We remark that, for both the evolution of the masses and of the averages, the controls $1-u_i^\chi, 1-u_i^\mu \in [0,1]$ reduce the time variation rate, without inverting the natural trend.
-Only if we allow $u_i^\mu,u_i^\chi=1$, the control has the effect of stopping the time evolution of both masses and averages.
+\begin{remark} We remark that, for both the evolution of the masses and of the averages, the controls $1-u_i^\chi, 1-u_i^\mu \in [0,1]$ reduce the time variation rate, without inverting the natural trend.
+Only if we allow $u_i^\mu=u_i^\chi=1$, the control has the effect of stopping the time evolution of both masses and averages.
 This is why we also consider a control on the migration mechanism. \end{remark}

-\begin{remark} We remark that, like in the uncontrolled case, as $\Pu$ is a left stochastic matrix, then the total average on the graph only depends on the binary exchange process, i.e.
+\begin{remark} We remark that, like in the uncontrolled case, as $\Pu$ is a left stochastic matrix, then the total average on the graph only depends on the binary exchange process, i.e.,

-thus suggesting that a mere control on the interaction rate $\mu$ is sufficient in order to mitigate the evolution of the total average.
-Moreover, we have that, as the microscopic processes are independent and the evolution of the physical quantity is mainly due to the binary exchange process, only controlling the migration mechanism is not enough.
-However, as the travelling individuals carry on with them their state $v$ while migrating across the nodes, in case of a mere control on the the interaction rate, the control would need to be stronger in order to mitigate the propagation of large values of $v$. \end{remark}
+The latter suggests the fact that a mere control on the interaction rate $\mu$ is sufficient in order to mitigate the evolution of the total weighted average (first moment).
+Moreover, as the microscopic processes are independent and the evolution of the physical quantity is mainly due to the binary exchange process, a mere control on the migration mechanism is surely not enough.
+Specifically, as already observed, it would not mitigate the total weighted average.
+However, as the traveling individuals carry on with them their state $v$ while migrating across the nodes, if the control was only exerted on the the interaction rate, then it would need to be stronger in order to mitigate the propagation of large values of $v$ across the graph.
+Conversely, these observations give a further motivation to the choice of exerting the two independent control mechanisms: in fact, controlling both processes with the same control could be over expensive. \end{remark}